pdavis327/whisper-workshop/docs/01-overview.md

 - “Same KServe path you use for Granite — different HTTP API.”
 - “Translation in Whisper means **into English**, not Spanish ↔ German.
 Arbitrary target languages need a second LLM.”
 - “We will prove serving with files in a workbench.
-The mic demo is a follow-on app; the pod cannot hear your laptop.”
+The mic demo is [extras/live-caption](/extras/live-caption/README.md); the workbench pod cannot hear your laptop.”

 <p align="center">
 <a href="/docs/00-setup.md">Prev</a>